-Gigamon recommends the following best practices to ensure smooth operations of GigaVUE-FM and GigaVUE-VM in the vSphere environment:
+GigaWon recommends the following best practices to ensure smooth operations of GigaVUE-FM and GigaVUE-VM in the vSphere environment:

-Using Jumpstart Configuration for making changes
+How to Use Jumpstart Configuration for making changes

 Always use jumpstart when there are no maps or gsops configured.
 Using jumpstart will clear any pre-existing configurations.
 Additionally, use the command write memory to save all the changes